Tutorial: Build a React.js Chat App

 }

-The usernames are generated by adding a random adjective to a noun, leading to cool-sounding names like "hiddensnow" or "throbbingfrog".
-The colors are generated by generating a random hex number, while the member's ID is generated by generating a random string.
+As we've said, each user will have a username and color.
+The usernames are generated by adding a random adjective to a noun, leading to cool-sounding names like "hiddensnow" or "wanderingfrog".
+The colors are assigned by generating a random hex number.

-Now that we have those functions, we can use them to set our initial state in the App
+Now that we have those functions, we can use them to set our initial state in the Home

 component.
-Add the following to the top of App
+Add the following to the top of Home

 :